orbmis/smart-contract-event-hooks/README.md

 The rationale for this design is that it allows smart contract developers to write contract logic that listens and responds to events fired in other smart contracts, without requiring them to run some dedicated off-chain process to achieve this.
 This best suits any simple smart contract logic that runs relatively infrequently in response to events in other contracts.

 This improves on the existing solutions to achieve a pub/sub design pattern.
 To elaborate: a number of service providers currently offer "webhooks" as a way to subscribe to events emitted by smart contracts, by having some API endpoint called when the events are emitted, or alternatively offer some serverless feature that can be triggered by some smart contract event.
-This approach works very well, but it does require that some API endpoint or serverless function be always available, which may require some dedicated server / process, which in turn will need to have some private key, and some amount of ETH in order to re-broadcast transactions.
+This approach works very well, but it does require that some API endpoint or serverless function be always available, which may require some dedicated server / process, which in turn will need to have some private key, and some amount of ETH in order to re-broadcast transactions, no to mention the requirement to maintain an account with some third party provider.

 This approach offers a more suitable alternative for when an "always-on" server instance is not desirable, e.g. in the case that it will be called infrequently.